EnneadGames/Star-Trek-Adventures-Character-Creator/README.md

 ## Current Issues

-- ScrollView content size
+- ScrollView full capture
-- AccentView remain on scroll
+- ScrollView scroll to top is weird
 - Verify AccentView omission from screenshots
+- Character Type screen
 - Character creation (does not exist at all yet)
 - Expansions support
 - Colour/image tweaks